 We provide different missing codes for different situation of missing values.
 In general, we distinguish between missing codes indicating sorts of item nonresponse, not applicable missings, and edition missings.
 When working with the NEPS data, make sure that you process those codes in your statistical package correctly.
 Most packages available provide functions for defining missing values.
-If you use Stata, you can make use of the nepsmiss command provided as a part of the nepstools (see section 1.8 on page 10).
+If you use Stata, you can make use of the nepsmiss command provided as a part of the nepstools (see section 1.8).

-Table 6 provides an overview of missing codes you will encounter in the NEPS data.
+The following table provides an overview of missing codes you will encounter in the NEPS data.